jirat-sumitanun/card_image_replacer/readme.md

 # Problem found

-If replace image is not PNG from the beginning, some of them may not work.
+If replace image is not PNG image from the beginning.

+a few card may have a problem with KoikatuDragAndDrop plugin.

+Dropped character not load but can replace with existed character in studio.

+or You need to load it with game or studio menu.

-So you need to convert it to PNG with other software like Format Factory (test with Format Factory work!!).
+So I suggest you to Convert it into PNG with software like Format Factory.
+(I tested, it work).

-The problem come from image convert code that can't be fix.
-If you remove image data from the card, game can read card data with no problem.
+issue maybe come from convert image code that can't be fix.

 ## Preview